-What makes our chocolates different?
-10 corners that we don't cut!
+What makes your chocolates different?

 * * * * *

 1. We use real ingredients, not extracts.
-When I attended pastry school at Le Cordon Bleu in France, I was taught to make a basic ganache, then to "perfume" it as desired with oils and extracts made for pastry chefs.
+When I attended pastry school at Le Cordon Bleu in Paris, I was taught to make a "basic" ganache, then to "perfume" it as desired with oils and extracts made for pastry chefs.
 A coffee ganache was attained by adding coffee extract to plain ganache, peppermint ganache by adding peppermint oil, and so on.
 Later, as a pastry cook at Chez Panisse, I learned techniques passed down from Lindsey Shere for infusing ingredients to make ice creams, like steeping freshly-roasted coffee beans or local herbs in cream.
 These techniques produced much more vibrant flavors expressing their own terroir, and I have never used an extract since.

 2. We make our own pralinés and fruit purées.
 Most chocolatiers use the same generic frozen fruit purées and buckets of praliné.
 We believe that in order to build truly unique flavors we need to process our own ingredients from extra special fruits and nuts.
 We highlight these ingredients simply, rather than combining many generic ingredients together.
 These fruits and nuts, along with the infused ingredients, are the source of inspiration and differentiation for our bonbons.